flipperdevices/flipperzero-firmware/README.md

 # Xtreme-Apps
-Bundle of external apps tweaked for Xtreme
+Bundle of external apps tweaked for Xtreme.

+> [!IMPORTANT]
+> These apps are already included with all Xtreme Firmware releases.
+> This repository serves only as a way to keep them updated and maintained easier.

 ### Why?
 Apps we use for Xtreme are all modified (some lots more than others).
 This includes: